jbcodeforce/db-play/docs/postgres.md

 The docker compose includes the pgAdmin UI at address http://localhost:5050.
 See user and password in docker compose.
 Register a server by using postgres as hostname, user and password.

-* We can create a new database (dvdrental for example) and load definition and data from a backup which a tar file.
+* We can create a new database (dvdrental for example) and load definition and data from a backup which is a tar file.

   ![](./images/pgAdmin-restoreDB.png)